andrewferrier/email2pdf/README.md

 [![Travis CI Status](https://travis-ci.org/andrewferrier/email2pdf.svg?branch=master)](https://travis-ci.org/andrewferrier/email2pdf)

-email2pdf is a Python script to convert emails to PDF from the command-line. email2pdf acts in place of a [mail delivery agent](http://en.wikipedia.org/wiki/Mail_delivery_agent) - it won't retrieve emails for you, but it will take them from standard input as an MDA will and 'deliver' them to PDF files.
-It is well-placed to use together with [getmail](http://pyropus.ca/software/getmail/).
+email2pdf is a Python script to convert emails to PDF from the command-line.
+It is not interactive (it doesn't run from a browser or have a GUI), but is intended to be run as a [mail delivery agent](http://en.wikipedia.org/wiki/Mail_delivery_agent) - it won't retrieve emails for you, but it will take them from standard input as an MDA will and 'deliver' them to PDF files.
+It is well-placed to use together with [getmail](http://pyropus.ca/software/getmail/), perhaps run on a schedule using [cron](https://en.wikipedia.org/wiki/Cron) or similar.
 You can also just use it as a standalone utility to convert a raw email (normally an [.eml](https://en.wikipedia.org/wiki/Email#Filename_extensions) file) to a PDF.
 Type `email2pdf --help` for more information on usage and options available.